JoeyStanley/real/_posts/2019-11-20-reshaping-vowel-formant-data-with-tidyr.md

 ## # … with 2,740 more rows
 ```

-But it turns out that `pivot_wider` has some pretty awesome additional functionality that `gather` didn't have!
+But it turns out that `pivot_longer` has some pretty awesome additional functionality that `gather` didn't have!

 First off, we shouldn't be satisfied with the `formant_percent` column.
 It's a single column containing two pieces of information: what formant the measurement is, and how far into the vowel's duration it came from.
 If you want, you can easily split the two up using `separate`.